centralnicgroup-opensource/rtldev-middleware-ispapicli/index.md

 ### Copy the Results

-You can copy the command and the results using the shortcut ctr+c, or use the copy button in the toolbar
+* You can copy the command and the results using the copy button located on tool bar or the from the meun bar

+* Tipshortcut "**CTL+c**", or use the copy button in the toolbar

 # Download and Installation